 I am back with some great news – especially for me, but also for those who have been diagnosed with a fatty liver.
-I just came back from my ultrasound appointment and doctor visit and they both said that my fatty liver has improved tremendously, with the doctor saying that it’s starting to look like a healthy liver.
+I just came back from my ultrasound appointment and doctor visit and they both said that my fatty liver has improved tremendously, with the doctor saying that it’s starting to look very closely like a healthy liver.
 Yay!

 So how did I do it?
 How did I reverse fatty liver in seven months?

 I moved to fat-free cooking even though now I am sometimes adding a bit of extra virgin olive oil to my foods but only after they are cooked and I started to notice the results immediately.
 Read more about my fatty liver diet here – I strongly recommend it to everybody as it’s pretty obvious that it works!

-I started to lose weight instantly and even though it wasn’t the easiest job in the world – I still had cravings and felt a bit hungry at times, but it was all worth it.
+I started to lose weight instantly and even though it wasn’t the easiest job in the world – I still had cravings and felt a bit hungry at times – it was all worth it.
 I also allowed myself to cheat every now and then: not during the first month when I wanted to live a completely healthy life, but afterwards once in two weeks or maybe once per week I allowed myself a small piece of cake or ate a bit more than usual.

 So what were the results?

-Having lost 36.5 pounds during these months also makes me look a lot better and makes me feel so good with myself – also giving me the strength to keep on going and lose the extra 11 pounds required for me to get to my ideal weight and hopefully stick there for as long as possible.
+Having lost 36.5 pounds during this time also makes me look a lot better and makes me feel so good with myself – also giving me the strength to keep on going and lose the extra 11 pounds required for me to get to my ideal weight and hopefully stick there for as long as possible.